-B. GRANT COORDINATOR
+В. GRANT COORDINATOR

-- 1. Prepare and maintain the grant folder. - Post electronic copies of documents to the County's Intranet site to provide access to a centralized location for grant information. - 3.
-Develop a system that identifies and tracks the reporting requirements of the grant. - 4.
-Develop a system that identifies and tracks, as appropriate, any specific tasks or special requirements contained in the grant. - 5.
-Develop a system that tracks all expenses accurately and in a timely manner. - 6.
-Review and assist the Grant Project Director with reporting requirements. - 7.
+- 1. Prepare and maintain the Grant Folder. - 2.
+Develop a system that identifies and tracks the reporting requirements of the grant. - 3.
+Develop a system that identifies and tracks, as appropriate, any specific tasks or special requirements contained in the grant. - 4.
+Develop a system that tracks all expenses accurately and in a timely manner. - 5.
+Review and assist the Grant Project Director with reporting requirements. - 6.
 Monitor timeliness of grant reporting.